1907 Romanian peasants' revolt

-A peasant revolt took place in Romania between 21 February and 5 April 1907.
+The Peasant Uprising of 1907 (Răscoala țărănească din 1907) took place in Romania between 21 February and 5 April 1907.
 It started in northern Moldavia and, after three weeks in which it was localized in that area, it quickly spread, reaching Wallachia, including as far as Oltenia.
-The main cause was the discontent of the peasants over the inequity of land ownership, which was in the hands of just a few large landowners.
+The main cause was the discontent of the peasants over the inequity of land ownership, which was mostly in the hands of just a few large landowners.

 Following the fall of the Conservative Party government on March 12, the new Liberal government crushed the revolt violently with the help of the Romanian Army, killing thousands of peasants in the process.